 In addition a NPDES RDA permit (General Permit 3-9030) has been issued to certain designated discharges not covered by the MS4 Permit in five of the urban stormwater-impaired streams.

-Five mountain watersheds are listed as impaired primarily due to stormwater runoff on the 2018 EPA-approved 303d List of Impaired Waters (Part A).
+Three mountain watersheds are listed as impaired primarily due to stormwater runoff on the 2022 EPA-approved 303d List of Impaired Waters (Part A).
+One of the previously listed watersheds, the North Branch of the Deerfield River in Dover, is no longer impaired for stormwater runoff following EPA’s approval of a revised 303(d) list in October 2020.
+The watersheds in Warren and Killington listed below remain stormwater-impaired.
 The mountain watersheds differ substantially from the remaining urbanized “lowland” watersheds in terms of density of development, geographic position, hydrology, impairment source, and land ownership.
 Based on these factors, the Department has concluded that use of the so-called “4b alternative,” a non-TMDL based alternative pollution control strategy, is the best implementation strategy.
 The Department is working with responsible parties developing watershed-specific WQRPs for the impaired mountain watersheds.

 - Clay Brook, Warren (map) List of Permitted Discharges